riastradh/py-fidocrypt/README.md

 blog post on [abusing U2F to ‘store’ keys](https://jbp.io/2015/11/23/abusing-u2f-to-store-keys.html).

-I then:

-- adapted it from U2F to webauthn;

-- tweaked it to verify the signature too so you get the same authentication guarantees as standard webauthn (under standard assumptions about SHA-256); and

-- tweaked it to store a secret with the credential that can be decrypted with a key derived from the device, rather than just exposing the key directly, so that you can store the _same_ secret encrypted differently with many U2F devices.
+I tweaked it to store a secret with the credential that can be decrypted with a key derived from the device, rather than just exposing the key directly, so that you can easily store the _same_ secret encrypted differently with many U2F devices.

 Other implementations of the same basic idea: